Amoghdatascience/Lung-Disease-Prediction/README.md

 ![IMG_20230729_220503_505](https://github.com/ayverm/Lung-Disease-Prediction/assets/91595998/280d342c-27a0-41a8-968c-c3638188e3a2)

 Training<br>
-The training process involves forward propagation in which the labeled lung image is feed into the CNN model and then using back propagation the classification error is adjusted.
+The training process involves forward propagation in which the labeled lung image is feeded into the CNN model and then using back propagation the classification error is adjusted.

 Result<br>
 The result of the model evaluation including accuracy for each class will be displayed.
 The result will predict whether a person has COVID-19 ,Lung Opacity ,Viral Pneumonia or it is normal from their Chest X-Ray (CXR) scan by image classification using Convolutional Neural Network.